Difference Between Decoder and Demultiplexer

 In this, some standard DEMUX IC packages have additionally implemented output pints which keep the lid on the input from being passed to the selected output.

-Some latches built in the output are used to maintain output logic levels after that addresses of input gets changed.
-The DEMUX IC packages are also used as decoder IC packages but with different names like 74159 are used for 4-to-16 line decoder.
+Some latches built into the output are used to maintain output logic levels after input addresses change.
+The DEMUX IC packages are also used as decoder IC packages but with different names, like 74159 are used for 4-to-16 line decoders.

 Main Differences Between Decoder and Demultiplexer